-There’s a Poor Selection of Books
+1. Kindle Unlimited Has a Poor Selection of Books

 None of the major publishing houses have made their books available on Kindle Unlimited.
 That means no Penguin Random House, Hachette, Macmillan, HarperCollins, or Simon & Schuster.
-If you have a favorite author, there’s a good chance their work is published by one of these Big Five.
+If you have a favorite author, there’s a good chance their work is published by one of these “Big Five”.

 The other side of this is even if you love reading indie titles, you’ve probably got a few major authors whose work you want to read too.
 For most people, Kindle Unlimited simply can’t replace buying books.
 If you want to pick up the latest George R.R.
 Martin or Bill Bryson title, you’ll have to buy them in addition to your Kindle Unlimited subscription.